nasa/trick/docs/howto_guides/How-To-Python-Virtual-Environment.md

     - conda-forge
     - defaults
 dependencies:
-    - python
+    - python = 3.9
-    - PyYAML
+    - pyyaml
 ```
-In this example, the environment is named ```trick``` and includes two packages: python and PyYAML.
+In this example, the environment is named ```trick``` and includes two packages: python and pyyaml.

 #### Run conda command to create the new environment: